arassiq/SafeSenior/guardo/README.md

-# Guardo - Scam Detection System
+# Guardo - Scam Detection for Seniors

-Guardo is a scam detection system designed to protect senior citizens from phone and text scams using AI-powered analysis with LlamaIndex.
+Guardo is a voice AI system to protect seniors from phone scams.
+It uses Vapi for real-time call handling, LlamaIndex for scam detection, Senso.ai for data processing, and BrightData for scam trend data.

 ## Features